Convergence to Radial Symmetry in Iterative Convolution-Thresholding Dynamics: Introduction

-The general $\alpha-$cap process (Algorithm \ref{alg:cts-general}) can be viewed as a continuous approximation for binary neuron communication on graphs with geometric structure.
-The motivating communication model is the $k$-cap process, a model for neuron communication in a setting where the global firing rate at each time step is fixed~\cite{reid2023k}.
+The $\alpha$-cap process (Definition \ref{alg:cts}) can be viewed as a continuous approximation for binary neuron communication on graphs with geometric structure.
+This is motivated by the $k$-cap process, a model for neuron communication in a setting where the global firing rate at each time step is fixed~\cite{reid2023k}.
 At each time step $t>0$, each vertex is assigned a state {\em active} (1) or {\em inactive} (0).
 The {\em active set} $A_t\subseteq V$ consists of the $k$ vertices with the highest degree in $A_{t-1}$ (with ties broken randomly).

-This process was studied by ~\cite{reid2023k} on Gaussian geometric random graphs (Definition \ref{def:geometric}, with $g$ being the Gaussian kernel).
-It was found that, under a specific parameterization, the active sets $A_t$ converge to lie within a small ball.
+\begin{definition}[$k$-cap Process] Let $G$ be a graph on $n$ vertices, and let $A_0\subset [n]$ with $|A_0| = k$ be the set of initial active vertices.